MicrosoftDocs/quantum-docs-pr/articles/contributing/style-guide.md

 We suggest:

-- When a function, operation, or user-defined type is not a part of the public API for a Q# library or program, ensure that its name begins with the leading keyword `internal`.
+- When a function, operation, or user-defined type is not a part of the public API for a Q# library or program, ensure that it is marked as internal by placing the `internal` keyword before the `function`, `operation`, or `newtype` declaration.

 # [Examples](#tab/examples)